nicklalone/CIS---102---Getting-Started-with-Video-Game-Development/lectures/02 - Week 2 - Functions and IF.md

 1. Do stuff with those objects.
 1. Do stuff to those objects.

 Sounds goofy, right?
 But think about it for a second.
-If we're getting started with a game of breakout, then we need to:
+If we're getting started with a game of breakout, then pong, and then something unique of our own, then we need to:

 1. Create a ball and paddle.
 1. Do stuff with that ball and paddle (e.g. Make it Move).
 1. Do something to the ball and paddle (e.g. Make them hit each other).

-And so this week, that's what we'll be doing.
+And so this week, we are getting started with the first item: making things move.

-As an aside, you can read about [other fantasy consoles](/course%20documents/asides/other_readings/Fantasy%20Console%20Wars_%20A%20Guide%20to%20The%20Biggest%20Players%20in%20Retrogaming%E2%80%99s%20Newest%20Trend.pdf).
+---
 Asides will be those things that you might find interesting given what the current week is meant to teach you but are not essential.
 You can find all of them in the `Asides` folder in `Course Documents` on the repository.

+---

+As an aside, you can read about [other fantasy consoles](/course%20documents/asides/other_readings/Fantasy%20Console%20Wars_%20A%20Guide%20to%20The%20Biggest%20Players%20in%20Retrogaming%E2%80%99s%20Newest%20Trend.pdf) after reading this document.

-As we mentioned last week, PICO-8 was created to emulate the early days of video games.
+PICO-8 was created to emulate the early days of video games.
 This means that there are no [canned physics engines](), there are no [packages for you to install]().
 Nothing is done for you.
 Instead, much like the original game creators, there is just you, your code, and what you see in the game.

 This is important to do as I think for most of us, video games are these multi-million dollar spectacles that require hundreds of thousands of human hours to complete.
 As a teacher for this course, the hardest thing that I will have to do all semester will be to convince you that the games you play are created the way that they are in this class but at a much larger scale.
 As a nod to that hurdle, I offer you this tiny essay.